 Top scientists are claiming that e-cigarettes are creating a generation of nicotine addicts, the Telegraph writes.
+The scientists are also accusing Public Health England (PHE) of “walking around with blinders on” when it comes to e-cigs.

 Prof Stanton Glantz, director of the Center for Tobacco Control Research and Education at California University, described PHE’s 95 per cent claim as “transparent balloni”.